-Summing all the photons, gives a PAR number that for this light results in $5.1 \,\mu\text{Mol/s/m}^2$.
-This value is valid at 1 m distance from the light bulb.
+Summing all the photons, gives a PAR number that for this light results in $3.5 \,\mu\text{Mol/s/m}^2$.
+This value is valid at 1 m distance from the light bulb and for the area within the beam angle.

-Dividing the PAR number by the total number of photons of the light of this light bulb gives a sort of PAR efficiency, which is 67% (valid for the PAR wave length range of 400 - 725 nm).
-So maximally 67% of the total of photons in the light is effectively used by the average plant (since the plant might not take 100% of the photons at the frequency where its relative sensitivity is 100%).
+Dividing the PAR number by the total number of photons of the light of this light bulb gives a sort of PAR efficiency, which is 65% (valid for the PAR wave length range of 400 - 700 nm).
+So maximally 65% of the total of photons in the light is effectively used by the average plant (since the plant might not take 100% of the photons at the frequency where its relative sensitivity is 100%).